xxcisxxc/lqxx4156/README.md

 ### Http returned status code definition
 - 200 for all successful requests
 - 500 for all failed requests
-- 4XX for wroing paths or unknown resources
+- 4XX for wrong paths or unknown resources

 ### Users